AgnieszkaMucha/CPV/index.md

-# Welcome to CPV at AGH UST!
+# Welcome to violation of CP symmetry at AGH UST!

 ## Lectures
-1. Introduction
+1. Introduction: why do we need CP violation
 2. Dirac Equation

 ## Tutorials